hvasbath/beat/docs/examples/FFI_kinematic.rst

 Also we need to specify the bounds on the rupture velocities.
 The shear-wave velocity from the velocity model is a good proxy for that.
 So please set the lower and upper bounds on the velocities to 2.2 and 4.5 [km/s], respectively.
 These velocities are sampled for each patch individually and indirectly determine the rupture onset time of each patch depending on the hypocentral location (*nucleation_dip* and *nucleation_strike*).
 To assure causal rupture propagation starting from the hypocentre the Eikonal equation is solved each forward calculation, which then determines the rupture onset time on each patch [Minson2013]_.

 So far we defined everything with respect to the hypocentre, but we have to keep in mind that its location and the hypocentral time are unknowns as well.
-The time-shift with respect to the *event.time* has been determined in Example I before roughly assuming constant rupture velocity and uniform slip on the RectangularSource.
+The time-shift with respect to the *event.time* has been determined in Example 2 before roughly assuming constant rupture velocity and uniform slip on the RectangularSource.
 Likely, the refined hypocentral time in this optimization will be converging to a similar time estimate as previously determined.
 This previously determined timing information has been imported as well in the "import results" - step.
 However, these bounds should be relaxed again as we are using different frequency content in the data and we allow for a much complexer optimization setup.
 Please set the lower and upper bounds for the *time* to -13. and 0., respectively.

 Finally, we are left with specifying the *duration_sampling* and *starttime_sampling* under the *seismic_config.gf_config*.
 These determine the steps taken between the upper and lower bounds for the *durations* and the discrete starttime-shifts.